Acute knee trauma can happen to any sportsperson.

 "genic" - relating to, produced by

-The immediate switching off of a muscle after trauma to a local joint, has well demonstrated in regard the knee.
+The immediate switching off of a muscle after trauma to a local joint, has been well demonstrated in regard the knee.
 There are several scholarly articles in the literature.
-You are simply unable to contract the muscle; it is in effect paralysed.
-It soon becomes weak and wastes, the thigh becoming much thinner after acute knee trauma.
+You are simply unable to contract the quadriceps; it is in effect paralysed.
+It soon becomes weak and wastes; the thigh becoming much thinner after acute knee trauma.

 A "Quad setting" exercise should be started immediately to limit this serious sequela of any acute knee trauma.

-Interesting: You will be unable to contract the quadriceps of the injured leg.
-But... if you do quad setting of both knees simulaneously, it presses the right buttons.
-It starts with just a tiny contraction of the involved quad which, within a few days increases to a normal contraction.
-The muscle will still waste to some extent.
+Interesting: You will be unable to move the patella of the injured leg.
+But if you do quad setting of both knees simultaneously, it presses the right buttons.
+It starts with just a tiny contraction of the involved muscles which, within a few days increases to a normal.

 Update 5: I saw Mr B recently socially.
-He's interested in beekeeping, and we discussed how to get a swarm of bees out of a tree.
+He is interested in beekeeping, and we discussed how to get a swarm of bees out of a tree.
 His knee is fine.
-He's lucky, missed the knife by a whisker.
-Chiropractic works - sometimes - with acute knee trauma too.
+He is lucky, as he missed the knife by a whisker.
+Chiropractic works sometimes with acute knee trauma too.

 Anecdote: An acquaintance, a top rugby professional player, went for arthroscopic surgery for a similar injury.
-He suffered a "hospital-acquired infection" (aka nosocomial infection) which effectively ended his career.
+He suffered a "hospital-acquired infection" (aka nosocomial) which effectively ended his career.
 Add to that the considerable dangers of a general anaesthetic and considering conservative treatment makes sense.

 Chiropractic practitioners love a challenge, be it acute knee trauma or a severe slipped disc.
 The key is not to delay if you know you've had a serious injury.
 Once the condition has swollen it becomes much more difficult.